artela-network/artela-docs/docs/develop/guides/reentrancy-guard/index.md

 ## 5. Re-entrant attack Test

-Execute the re-entrant attack on the simplified Curve contract with Aspect protection, and observe the receipt.
-If the protection succeeded, you will see the transaction gets reverted.
+Execute the re-entrant attack on the simplified Curve contract with Aspect protection, and watch the output.
+If the protection succeeded, you will see the transaction reverted.

 ```shell
  npm run contract:send -- --contract '[{attackAddress}]'    --abi ./build/contract/Attack.abi   --pkfile ./attack_accounts.txt  --method attack  --gas 200000